nathanfaucett/js-messenger_adapter/README.md

-MessengerAdaptor
+MessengerAdapter
 =======

-MessengerAdaptor for the browser and node.js
+MessengerAdapter for the browser and node.js